Chart Color Schemes

 Coconut Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Coconut Grove has a high level of cultural diversity, with 44.3% of its population speaking a language other than English at home and 46.5% born overseas.
-The dominant religion in Coconut Grove is Christianity, comprising 36.9% of the population.
-Hinduism is notably overrepresented, making up 12.9% of the population compared to the Greater Darwin average of 5.1%.
+Christianity is the main religion in Coconut Grove, comprising 36.9% of people.
+Hinduism is overrepresented in Coconut Grove, making up 12.9% of the population compared to the Greater Darwin average of 5.1%.

 Frequently Asked Questions - Diversity